-Apple gains could power Dow past 22,000
+Apple hits record high, powers Dow past 22,000

 Greater China, however, reported its sixth straight decline in revenue, hurt by customers switching to locally made phones.

-While analysts agreed that increasing competition in China and a fast saturating smartphone market could lead to slowing growth in the long term, they remained optimistic about the stock's potential.
+While most analysts said that increasing competition in China and a fast saturating smartphone market could lead to slowing growth for Apple, Raymond James' analyst Tavis McCourt said the launch of iPhone 8 could shore up demand China.

-"Apple has a sticky ecosystem and large cash balance ... providing decent downside support for long-term investors," Barclays' Moskowitz said.
+"We believe there is significant pent up demand for the iPhone 8 in Greater China that will lead to a more than a doubling in demand from Greater China," McCourt said.

 Reporting by Sweta Singh in Bengaluru; Editing by Saumyadeb Chakrabarty